react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 Specifies how the header should be rendered:

 - `float` - Render a single header that stays at the top and animates as screens are changed.
-This is a common pattern on iOS.
+This is default on iOS.
 - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
-This is a common pattern on Android.
+This is default on other platforms.

 #### `headerShown`